spyglassventures/ENS_Snap/README.md

 from datetime import date
 import numpy as np
 ```

+Then run Python Notebook, which will create the payload and fire the trigger to Push.
+Visit https://staging.push.org/#/inbox or use the iOS App to receive Notifications.
+Enable "Notification" for best use.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.